 ii.
-Training
+Safeguarding Training Needs Analysis

 Across all the legislative areas, the committee still has great concern over the coverage and compliance with mental health training, particularly outside the mental health delivery unit.
 This underpins our performance under the Mental Health Act and the Mental Capacity Act.
-The matter has been referred to the Workforce and OD Committee for assurance.
+In May 2019, the committee requested the undertaking of an intensive safeguarding training needs analysis across all delivery units; this would then provide a baseline to map compliance.
+Results of the analysis were disappointing due to the lack of returns and engagement from the service delivery units but it was brought to attention that Level 2 safeguarding training was not mandatory at an all Wales level.
+Members agreed that a recommendation should be made to the Workforce and OD Committee to consider making Level 2 mandatory across the board.